How Big Do Guinea Pigs Get? Size & Growth Chart

 Ideal Diet for Maintaining a Healthy Weight

 Guinea pigs, like most rodent pets, love hay.
 They need an unlimited supply of top-quality hay for good digestive health and to wear down their teeth.
-Provide the hay in small portions throughout the day and remove the old stuff your pet did not eat.
+In addition, they also need to have access to fresh, clean drinking water at all times.

 How to Measure Your Guinea Pig